-Every child develops and learns at a different rate to others, some children find learning easy, some find it hard and some may need more support.
+Every child develops and learns at a different rate, some children find learning easy, some find it hard and some may need more support.

-If you or the school are concerned that your child is not making progress, it is possible that they may have special educational needs.
+If you or the school are concerned that your child is not making progress, it is possible that they may have special educational needs (SEN).

 How school can help

-If the school think your child has special educational needs they must tell you and discuss what help is needed.
+If the school thinks your child has special educational needs they must tell you and discuss what help is needed.

-An Individual Education Plan (IEP) will be set up and will include information about what your child needs to learn, how this will be taught, who will help and when the plan will be reviewed
+An individual education plan (IEP) will be written and will include information about what your child needs to learn, how this will be taught, who will help and when the plan will be reviewed